ereyes01/tpcc-runner/README.md

 The TPC-C test is executed with the following parameters:

-- Warehouses: 50
+- Warehouses: 1000
-- Connections: 10
+- Connections: 32
-- Ramp-up time: 20 minutes
+- Ramp-up time: 1 minute
-- Test time: 8 hours
+- Test time: 3 hours